afborchert/fmt/README.md

 	cout << "(" << setformat("%8.2f") << x << ","
 	    << setformat("8.2f") << y << ")" << endl;

- * The [Boost Format library has created an approach](http://www.boost.org/doc/libs/1_59_0/libs/format/doc/format.html) that permits the grouping of multiple conversions.
+ * The [Boost Format library offers an approach](http://www.boost.org/doc/libs/1_59_0/libs/format/doc/format.html) that permits the grouping of multiple conversions.
    As the %-operator is used, it does not depend on